felipecaron21/felipecaron21/README.md

 ## 🧑‍💻 About Me

-Analytics Engineer with experience in analytics engineering, data modeling, and building data products for decision-making.
-Specialized in designing analytical pipelines, SQL modeling, defining business rules, and turning raw data into strategic insights.
-Works across the full lifecycle of analytics solutions, from understanding the business problem to delivering metrics and dashboards that support decision-making.
-Strong background in SQL, Python, dbt, Airflow, and Metabase, always focused on improving data reliability, optimizing processes, and generating measurable business impact.
+Data professional with experience in analytics engineering, data modeling, and building data products that support decision-making.
+Specialized in designing analytical pipelines, modeling data in SQL, defining business rules, and turning raw data into strategic insights.
+Works across the full lifecycle of analytics solutions, from understanding the business problem to delivering metrics and dashboards that drive action.
+Strong background in SQL, Python, dbt, Airflow, and Metabase, with a constant focus on improving data reliability, optimizing processes, and generating measurable business impact.

 ---